 A holiday to the Galapagos Islands offer visitors a very special experience.
 With their unique ecosystem, the archipelago has some of the world’s most spectacular wildlife on both land and water.

-Darwin formulated his theory of evolution in the Galapagos and you can expect close encounters with many species on our Simply Galapagos tour, including Land and Marine iguanas, Waved albatross, Blue-footed boobies, flamingos, Giant tortoises, Hammerhead sharks, Manta rays and sea lion.
+Darwin formulated his theory of evolution in the Galapagos and you can expect close encounters with many species on our Simply Galapagos tour.
+This includes:

 If you would like to see a particular species at a particular time of year on your Galapagos holiday, then do ask us for advice on when to go and which island to visit.
 Sea lions are the largest mammals that have reached these volcanic islands and a result, the birdlife here is prolific.

-Surrounded by thousands of miles of uninterrupted ocean, the islands are a natural breeding ground for seabirds, with many endemic species.
+Surrounded by thousands of miles of uninterrupted ocean, the islands are a natural breeding ground for seabirds.
 The Giant tortoise is one of the most sought after of the reptiles and is native to seven of the islands.
 See our Galapagos Islands holiday calendar for a summary of what species to see in which month, on each of the islands.